"Take time to REMEMBER the rest of you"

 -Founder & CEO

 As I ventured to the East Coast, the "need" seemed to grow as I worked in community-based and in-home counseling.
-There, I learned the need would never go away, but some of us just needed to commit.
+There, I learned the "need" would never necessarily go away; but when a few like-minded and committed gather for the greater good, we can provide a solid fighting chance against the odds.
 Since then, I have become dedicated to provide services to those whom the rest ignore.

 Currently, I am still working with people on the verge of being forgotten… again.
 I feel I have made full circle and returned to where it all began, on that cinder-block covered with asphalt, but this time there’s rain.

 Kyle D McCall, MEd, LPC, DCC, Supervising Counselor, President